itsyunaya/rmcli/README.md

 MUL 1
 END
 ```
-If an instruction which normally expects an argument is called without one, a placeholder
-in the form of `0` will be used instead.
 After the file has been processed, a table showing the accumulator and the first ten
 registers including their values will be printed to the terminal.
 If a register has not
 been set to a value, it will instead show `undefined`.